mstksg/inCode/copy/entries/dependent-haskell-1.md

 But here, you are guaranteed/forced to return the correctly sized vectors and matrices.
-In fact, you *don't even have to worry* about it --- it's handled automatically by the magic of type inference! (take *that*, Idris![^idris-inference])  I consider this a very big victory.
+In fact, you *don't even have to worry* about it --- it's handled automatically by the magic of type inference!
+I consider this a very big victory.
 One of the whole points of types is to give you less to "worry about", as a programmer.
 Here, we completely eliminate an *entire dimension* of programmer concern.

-[^idris-inference]: Just kidding :)

-### Singletons and Induction detour
+### Singletons and Induction

-The code for the updated `randomNet` takes a bit of explaining.
+The code for the updated `randomNet` takes a bit of background to understand, so let's take a quick detour through singletons and induction in data types.

-Let's say we want to construct a `Network 4 '[3,2] 1`.
+Let's say we want to construct a `Network 4 '[3,2] 1` by implementing an algorithm that can create any `Network i hs o`.
 In true Haskell fashion, we do this recursively ("inductively").
 After all, we know how to make a `Network i '[] o` (just `O <$> randomWieights`), and we know how to create a `Network i (h ': hs) o` if we had a `Network h hs o`.
 Now all we have to do is just "pattern match" on the type-level list, and...

 Oh wait.
 We can't directly pattern match on lists like that in Haskell.
 But what we *can* do is move the list from the type level to the value level using